Man accused of plotting terror attack on Fife mosque

 A total of three of the charges come under the Terrorism Act.

+Jurors also heard a claim that he then went to St Drostan's cemetery in Markinch, Fife, and set fire to foliage which damaged a headstone.

+Among other charges are that he took, or permitted to be taken or made, indecent photographs of children.

-The trial at the High Court in Edinburgh, before Lord Mulholland, continues.
+The trial, before Lord Mulholland, continues.